Isaac Osbourne: St Mirren

 Osbourne signed a one-year contract with Scottish Premiership side, St Mirren on 21 August 2014.

 He made his debut for the club, starting a match and played 70 minutes, in a 3–0 loss against Dundee United on 30 August 2014.
 However, Osbourne suffered a knee injury that saw him out for three months.
-It wasn't until on 6 December 2014 when he returned to the first team, starting the whole game, in a 1–0 loss against St Johnstone.
+On 6 December 2014, he returned to the first team, starting the whole game, in a 1–0 loss against St Johnstone.
 Following this, Osbourne soon received a handful of first team opportunities for the next two months.
 However, he suffered ankle injury that saw him sidelined for six weeks.
 On 21 April 2015, Osbourne left the club by mutual consent prior to the end of the season.
 By the time he left St Mirren, Osbourne made 18 appearances in total, without scoring a goal.
 Following this, he announced his retirement from professional football at age 28, due to his persistent knee injury.